snijderlab/stitch/README.md

 # Authors

 * Douwe Schulte - Wrote the software
-* Joost Sneijder - Supervised and collaborated
+* Joost Snijder - Supervised and collaborated

-# Acknowlegdments
+# Acknowledgments

-* Both authors are part of the group "Massspectrometry and Proteomics" at the university of Utrecht
+* Both authors are part of the group ["Biomolecular Mass Spectrometry and Proteomics"](https://www.uu.nl/en/research/biomolecular-mass-spectrometry-and-proteomics) ([or here](https://www.hecklab.com/biomolecular-mass-spectrometry-and-proteomics/)) at the [university of Utrecht](https://www.uu.nl/)
 * The [Graphviz software](https://www.graphviz.org) is included to visualize the graphs in the HTML reports

 # License